caffeine-storm/bear-wiki/Roadmap.md

 Summary:

-* Uses language: rust
+* Written in: rust
-* Uses build system: cargo
+* Build system: cargo

-Use ontology format as output.
+Bear produces ontology as output.
 While compilation databases are good for tools which are based on Clang tooling library, found that this is not the only usage scenario.
-People often use this tool to get insights about their product build process.
-(Especially when it is complex and the project is big.)
+People often use this tool to get insights into their product build process.
+(Especially when the project is big or complex.)

-One of these use cases could be:
+These use cases could be:

-* See all executed commands in a project, in order to:
+* To see all executed commands in a project, in order to:
   * Find duplicated tasks.
   * Find where time is spent.
   * Find bugs in the process.
-* Might help to migrate from one build tool to another.
+* To help to migrate from one build tool to another.
-* Build cross project indexes:
+* To build cross project indexes:
   * of symbols defined in projects,
   * to see symbols usages in cross projects.